© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 Rejecting emotion is to assume that we are inhuman; not ‘alive’ – another word for a bitch or a pretentious prick.

-I happened to walk over to the drinking tap at the same time as this man, and we met again.
+After my initial interaction with this man, I happened to walk over to the drinking tap at the same time as him, and we met again.
 I took one earphone out, as I smiled at him and he smiled back.

 The moment we smiled at each other, he said to me; ‘I’m actually one of the personal trainers here at the gym, I wasn’t trying to hassle you.’

-I looked in to his eyes, knowing that what I know of men through my work and study, most decent men don’t at all want to come across one of those sleazy hassling douchebags…and I said; ‘oh, I didn’t feel hassled, just embarrassed!’ as I smiled.
-And he walked off again, laughing heartily again, this time, not as loud, and softer.
+I looked in to his eyes, knowing that what I know of men through my work and study, most decent men don’t at all want to be hassling douche bags…and I said; ‘Oh, I didn’t feel hassled, just embarrassed!’ as I smiled.
+And he laughed heartily again at my humour about it, and walked off again.

-And he said ‘oh I just saw the tag and thought; she might wanna know about that!’
+And as he walked off, he said ‘Oh I just saw the tag and thought; she might wanna know about that!’

 Attunement to a man and to our feelings is vulnerable

-As I smiled and filled my bottle up at the tap, I thought; he laughed…and if I wasn’t willing to just ‘be’ with him in that moment, and be wide open, I would have withdrawn, and avoided him (the opposite of vulnerable).
-Or I would have ignored him or just assumed he was laughing because he was a total loser, getting off on my embarrassing incedent.
+As I smiled and filled my bottle up at the tap, I thought; he laughed…and if I wasn’t willing to just ‘be’ with him in that moment, and be wide open, I would have withdrawn, and avoided him (the opposite of vulnerable), and dragged on this feeling of embarrassment by hiding away.
+Or I would have ignored him or just assumed he was laughing because he was a total loser, getting off on my embarrassing incident.

-But because I (hope) I allowed my trembling insides to fully open to this interaction, I suddenly realised that yes, there might have been douchebags in my past…but being able to feel this man’s heart by allowing myself to relax, I was able to see him for truly who he is.
+But because I (hope) I allowed my trembling insides to fully open to this interaction, I suddenly realised that yes, there might have been some very horrible, judgemental people in my past…but being able to feel this man’s heart by allowing myself to relax, I was able to see him for truly who he is.

 I felt it.
 I knew it.